Trump Needed To Use $10K In Charity Money For Portrait Of Himself Because No Else Wanted It, His Lawyer Says

 — David Fahrenthold (@Fahrenthold) October 25, 2018

-But Trump’s attorney Alan Futerfas insinuated that prosecutors were overblowing the situation.
+But Trump’s attorney, Alan Futerfas, insinuated that prosecutors were overblowing the situation.

 “They’re making a mountain out of a molehill,” Futerfas said of the prosecutors’ claims, before adding that all of the money from the event went to charities.